[6 MIN READ]

 With the STOC, Swedish will be able to provide you with faster, more effective care closer to home, so you can get on with living life and enjoying more time with your family.
 The Swedish STOC has “eyes” on you during your whole time at Swedish, making sure that your care is as seamless and as efficient as possible until you can be discharged home.

-With the STOC collating data from across all five of our hospitals, we can find the right facility for your needs as soon as possible.
-We’ll be able to track your progression and status quickly and decide whether alternative interventions or escalations are needed to make sure you keep moving towards your goals throughout your hospital stay.
-With new GE Tiles being adopted in the STOC, we are now also able to also provide our bedside caregivers with an enormous amount of essential information related to your care as they work with you through your recovery.
+With the STOC collating data from across all eight Providence Swedish hospitals in western Washington, we can find the right facility for your needs as soon as possible.
+We’ll be able to track your progression and status quickly and decide whether alternative interventions or escalations are needed to make sure you keep moving toward your goals throughout your hospital stay.
+Through the GE Tiles in the STOC, we are now also able to also provide our bedside caregivers with an enormous amount of essential information related to your care as they work with you through your recovery.

 With predictive analytics, the STOC can recognize trends in the patient’s recovery and give the family and the patient more time to prepare and consider care options during and after their hospital stay.